chrisdunne/qlogs/README.md

-# qlog - search for evidence of compromise in your log files
+# qlog - search for evidence of compromise